 Pie is a surprisingly divisive topic.
 I’ve seen perfectly sane bakers on the verge of a fist fight over whether the best crusts are made with butter or lard.
 I’ve heard pastry chefs talk mountains of trash over other chefs’ under-baked or over-browned pies.
 I’ve seen people almost in tears because of a soupy filling, ready to throw in the towel and give up pie-making forever.

 I get it.
 Pie is not the easiest baked good to master.
 The different water and pectin content of fruit makes the filling tricky.
 A golden, flaky crust takes patience and attention to detail.
 I understand why so many of you are intimidated to bake up a pie of your own.

-But I am here to tell you that you shouldn’t be.
+But you shouldn’t be.

 I’m not going to go so far as to say that pie is easy.
 There are about a dozen steps for baking a lovely one.
 To do it right takes the greater part of a morning or afternoon.
 But a bubbling-hot pie, fresh from the oven is a thing of beauty.
 And a still warm slice with a scoop of vanilla ice cream is one of life’s great pleasures.

 In this respect, pie is like a lot of other great experiences.
 It’s daunting and takes work and sometimes feels unattainable.
 Like actually understanding wine.
 Or finally buying a pair of jeans that make your ass look amazing.
 Or finding that perfect someone to grow old and grey with.

 Or venturing to a glorious city like Paris on your own--which is what I’m currently doing.
 Despite the fact that this is my favorite city in the world, and that I’ve been here more times than I can count, and that I actually enjoy being alone, I feel out of sorts and awkward.
 I woke up feeling like this whole trip was a bad idea and that I’d be much happier at home in my own bed.